MathyouMB/website/src/content/articles/software-engineering-skills-to-stand-out.md

 While it is not essential to be familiar with frontend development to become a software engineer, many jobs look for candidates with full-stack experience.

-If you want to make yourself slightly more hireable, I’d recommend learning at least one modern frontend library; I'd personally recommend learning **React**.
+If you want to make yourself slightly more hireable, I’d recommend learning at least one modern frontend library.
+I'd personally recommend learning **React**.
 You should learn enough React to be able to create reusable components and utilize the **useState**, **useEffect**, and **useContext** hooks.

 While **Angular** and **Vue** are also common, I recommend starting with React because it is simpler and more bare-bones.
 All three have the same core conepts, so you're not missing out on anything by choosing to learn React over Angular or Vue.
 In terms of complexity, React is comparable to Express.js, where as Angular and Vue are full-fledged frameworks like Django, Ruby on Rails, or Spring.